MaterializeInc/materialize/doc/user/content/manage/terraform.md

 need to authenticate with a Materialize username, app password, and other specifics from your account.

-{{< note >}}
-Materialize recommends creating a new app password for each application you use.
-To create a new app password, navigate to [https://console.materialize.com/access](https://console.materialize.com/access).
-{{</ note >}}

-Materialize recommends saving sensitive input variables as environment variables to avoid checking secrets into source control.
-In Terraform, you can export your Materialize app password as a [Terraform environment variable](https://developer.hashicorp.com/terraform/cli/config/environment-variables#tf_var_name) with the `TF_VAR_<name>` format.
+We recommend saving sensitive input variables as environment variables to avoid checking secrets into source control.
+In Terraform, you can export Materialize app passwords as a [Terraform environment variable](https://developer.hashicorp.com/terraform/cli/config/environment-variables#tf_var_name) with the `TF_VAR_<name>` format.

 ```shell
 export TF_VAR_MZ_PASSWORD=<app_password>